louisgeist/UMAP/README.md

 # UMAP
 ## Introduction

-The goal of the project was to understand the [paper introducing UMAP](https://arxiv.org/abs/1802.03426) written by McInnes *et al.* and to implement from scratch the algorithm.
+The goal of the project was to understand the [paper introducing UMAP](https://arxiv.org/abs/1802.03426) written by McInnes *et al.* and to implement the algorithm from scratch.
 Our report synthesizes the theoretical foundations of the UMAP algorithm and its practical implementation.
 It is accessible for a Master's student in applied mathematics.
 This GitHub repository contains our reimplementation of the algorithm.
 A section below explains how to reproduce our results.

 ![Figure](https://github.com/louisgeist/UMAP/blob/main/figure/1e%5E4samples_400e_0.05mindist.png)
 The figure above displays the results of the UMAP algorithm applied to 10,000 samples from the MNIST dataset, with the following parameters: 100 nearest neighbors, 0.05 minimal distance, and 400 training epochs.

 ## Reproduce the results
-All the python code available in the src folder.
+All the python code is available in the src folder.

 The files dedicated to the reimplementation of UMAP are as follows:
 - knn.py